The Starting Block

 In any case, since some of you are genuinely new subscribers, I thank you.
 I would like to remind everyone that if you are concerned about tracking and privacy, limit your interaction with the newsletter, including liking and commenting.
 Substack tracks a lot of user behaviour, which I cannot disable from my end.

 I know that a lot of people do most of their online activities on their phones.
-This is why I always put the name of the publication or website in parenthesis next to any link on this newsletter so that you know where it takes you before you click it.
-I also have a dollar sign next to links to sites with a paywall, so that if you are keeping track of your monthly free article limit to that particular publication, you will not be using them up inadvertently.
+This is why I always put the name of the publication or website next to any link in this newsletter so that you know where it takes you before you click it.
+I also have a dollar sign next to links to sites with a paywall so that if you are keeping track of your monthly free article limit to that particular publication, you will not be using them up inadvertently.

 Now here’s a selection of top stories on my radar, a few personal recommendations, and the chart of the week.